Best Santoku Knife of 2021

 Here we more thoroughly outline the definitions of each metric and share our findings for each one.
 The metrics are ordered here in terms of how important we think they are, but if you find that prioritize one or two a little bit differently, we encourage you to weigh those accordingly to find the Santoku knife that is most right for you.

-We use the term 'cutting' generally, but within this metric, there are different techniques we employed with each knife.
+We use the term 'cutting' generally, but within this metric, we employed different techniques with each knife.
 We chopped herbs, sliced onions, and julienned carrots for our controlled tests.
 We also used each knife with a variety of produce to see how each model performed on a daily basis over the course of a month.

 We found some pleasant surprises.
 Some top all-around performers include the J.A.
 Henckels International Hollow Edge and the Victorinox Santoku.
 The former has both the heft to make its way through hearty produce and the sharpness to chop herbs without bruising them, while the latter relies on a razor-sharp blade to get the job done and is also highly nimble as a result of its low weight.